Maria Sophie of Bavaria: Early life

-In the winter of 1857, at the age of 16, Marie Sophie's hand was sought by Francis II, Crown Prince of Naples, Duke of Calabria, and the eldest son of Ferdinand II of the Two Sicilies, King of Naples.
+In the winter of 1857, at the age of 16, Maria Sophie's hand was sought by Francis II of the Two Sicilies, the eldest son of King Ferdinand II of the Two Sicilies.
 The marriage was political, since Ferdinand wished to ally himself with the Emperor of Austria, Franz Josef I, a powerful fellow absolutist.
 At that time the kingdom was already threatened by revolutionary forces.

-At that time Marie Sophie had not experienced menarche, and underwent treatments to induce menses.
+Maria Sophie had not experienced menarche, and underwent treatments to induce menses.
 She also had to learn Italian.
 She was married by proxy.
 In January 1859 she traveled to Vienna to spend time with her sister before they went to Trieste to formally enter her new kingdom, and say farewell to her family on the Neapolitan royal yacht Fulminante.
 She set sail for Bari and on 3 February 1859 was married there.

-Queen

-On 8 January 1859 in Munich at the Allerheiligen-Hofkirche Maria Sophie was married by proxy and then again married in-person on 3 February 1859 in Bari to the Duke of Calabria, the eldest son of Ferdinand II of the Two Sicilies, King of Naples.
+Reign

 Within the year, with the death of the king, her husband ascended to the throne as Francis II of the Two Sicilies, and Maria Sophie became queen of a realm that was shortly to be overwhelmed by the forces of Giuseppe Garibaldi and the Piedmontese army.

 In September 1860, as the Garibaldine troops were moving towards Naples, his capital, Francis II decided to leave the city.
 At the beginning, he planned to organise a resistance in Capua.
-However, after that city had also been lost to the Garibaldines in the aftermath of the battle of the Volturnus (October), he and Marie Sophie took refuge in the strong coastal fortress of Gaeta, 80 km north of Naples.
+However, after that city had also been lost to the Garibaldines in the aftermath of the Battle of the Volturnus, he and Maria Sophie took refuge in the strong coastal fortress of Gaeta, 80 km north of Naples.

 During the Siege of Gaeta in late 1860 and early 1861, the forces of Victor Emmanuel II bombarded and eventually overcame the defenders.
-It was this brief "last stand of the Bourbons" that gained Marie Sophie the reputation of the strong "warrior queen" that stayed with her for the rest of her life.
+It was this brief "last stand of the Bourbons" that gained Maria Sophie the reputation of the strong "warrior queen" that stayed with her for the rest of her life.
 She was tireless in her efforts to rally the defenders, giving them her own food, caring for the wounded, and daring the attackers to come within range of the fortress cannon.

+On 13 February 1861, the fortress capitulated, and thus the Kingdom of the Two Sicilies ceased to exist, effectively deposing Francis II and Maria Sophie.